- Quick Steps

 - What types of mobile devices need security?

-- Do I have to secure my personal computer if I use it for University business?
+- Do I have to secure my personal smartphone or computer if I use it for University business?

 - What is encryption?